martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/Docs.md

 StreamMaster is constantly growing, and we need the community's help to keep the documentation top-notch.
 No contribution is too small, whether it's fixing typos, adding examples, or translating content.

-Jump in, and let’s make StreamMaster better together! ✨
+Jump in, and let's make StreamMaster better together! ✨

 ## Need Help or Have Questions?
 Join Us on Discord! 🎮